xzenggit/en/_posts/2015-08-21-Note-for-setting-up-github-pages.md

 There are some templates you can download at http://jekyllthemes.org.
 After downloading your favorite template, you can uncompress it under your local repo directory (for user pages, it's your master branch; and for project pages, it's your gh-pages branch).

 Then, you need to change the the line `baseurl:` in the `_config.yml` file to `baseurl: http:/your-username.github.io`.
 Substitute `your-username` with your own github username.
+Or add `baseurl:\repo-name` for project papges.
 You can also change other things as you like.

 As last, you can do `git add .` and `git commit -m "new web"`, and `git push` to your github repo.
 Go to `your-username.github.io`(for user papges) or `your-username.github.io/project-name` (for project pages), you can find your own website now!
 The greatest thing is it's free!